digital-futures-academy/airport-challenge/my-approach/my-approach.md

 | Weather                | -                   | isWeatherStormy()                     | @Boolean |

 When testing for acceptance criteria 1) and 2), I created both a 'manualStorm' and 'randomWeatherToggle' for the purpose of testing only.
-Without a 'manualStorm' property, the occurrence of a storm would be random, meaning that the associated tests would also be pass randomly.
+Without a 'manualStorm' property, the occurrence of a storm would be random, meaning that the associated tests would also pass with a random chance.
 As such, the manualStorm property allows us to create an instance of airport that always has a storm.